ChrisHutchinson1982/CV/README.md

 - Headed the solution delivery of large transformation projects, including the roll out of the enhanced Customer Engagement Model, Quality Assurance Programme and Coaching Framework.
 Applied strong communication, technical and team-building skills to meet stakeholder expectations across multiple geographies.
 - Implemented Global Collections Quality Assurance and Coaching MI Reporting infrastructure which helped to shape a robust risk control and governance framework, highlighting regulatory/conduct risks and pinpointing coaching activity for employees to drive superior interactions with the customer.

-**HSBC | RBWM Risk** (2014 to 2022)
+**HSBC | RBWM Risk** (2014 to 2020)
 _Regional Platform and Operational Data Manager_

 - Designed and implemented regional aligned People Development IT Platform infrastructure, hosting deployment events, test sessions and directing local site specialists.
 Presented with an end-of-year award in acknowledgment of the excellent support provided to the operational team.

-**HSBC | UK Collections** (2014 to 2022)
+**HSBC | UK Collections** (2012 to 2014)
 _Project Manager_

 - Quickly promoted into role by Employee Development Senior Manager to manage, develop and support the Collections Employee Development IT Platforms within the UK Collections Department.
 Received ‘Credit for Credit’ award in commitment for building mutually beneficial relationships.

 ## Skills

-#### Excellent communicator

-In my roles as a Business Analyst and Project Manager, I effectively communicated with stakeholders to spearhead the design and delivery of innovative technology and data solutions.
-- Project managed end to end system migration and acted as the communication channel between developers (internal and external) and the business, translating end user needs into technical requirements, guiding solution development/testing and enthusiastically directing ambitious global deployment to 30+ sites over a 6-month period.
-- Collaborated with operations and other data specialists to modernise global reporting within Qlik Sense.
-Worked as a successful team to overcome technical challenges, developing an easy-to-use tool that identified areas of opportunity contributing to a 7% improvement in departments Customer Service results.

 #### Problem Solver

-During my time at HSBC, I regulary employed my problem-solving skills to champion more effective ways of working.
+During my time at HSBC, I regulary employed my problem-solving skills to champion more effective ways of working;
 - Quickly delivering low-cost and high-quality technology solutions using MS Access, MS Excel, MS Visual Basic and SQL.
 Enhancing my skills through self learning, I was able to continually refine and improve these products which were deployed globally to over 25 countries and used by circa 3k employees.

-- In my personal life, I am DIY enthusiast.
+In my personal life, I am a DIY enthusiast.
 I love the process of teaching yourself a new skill and perfecting it over time through practical application (doing!).
 I enjoy working hard to work out how to solve a problem and adore the process of making and creating.

+#### Excellent communicator

+In my roles as a Business Analyst and Project Manager, I effectively communicated with stakeholders to spearhead the design and delivery of innovative technology and data solutions;
+- Project managing end to end system migration, acting as the communication channel between developers and the business, translating end user needs into technical requirements, guiding solution development/testing and enthusiastically directing ambitious global deployment to 30+ sites over a 6-month period.
+- Collaborating with operations and data specialists to modernise global reporting within Qlik Sense.
+Working as a successful team to overcome technical challenges, developing an easy-to-use tool that identified areas of opportunity contributing to a 7% improvement in departments Customer Service results.

 #### Analytical Thinking

-I am experienced in applying critical and reflective thinking to provide analytical insight, informing strategic decision making for both technical and non-technical audiences.
+I am experienced in applying critical and reflective thinking to provide analytical insight, informing strategic decision making for both technical and non-technical audiences;
-- Received positive recognition from Senior Management at HSBC for channelling the business focus to a 13% group of individuals causing 42% of the departments quality errors.
+- Receiving positive recognition from Senior Management at HSBC for channelling the business focus to a 13% group of individuals causing 42% of the departments quality errors.
-- Conducted onsite Health Check assessments at Global Service Centre’s in China, India, and Philippines by providing analysis and recommendations to the management team leading to a 40% improvement in programme participation.
+- Conducting onsite Health Check assessments at Global Service Centre’s in China, India, and Philippines.
+Providing analysis and recommendations to the management team leading to a 40% improvement in programme participation.

 ## Education

-#### Makers Academy (2022 to present)
+#### Makers Academy (Oct-2022 to present)

 A 16-week intensive Software Development bootcamp, focusing on:
 - Agile methodologies